sjavi4/PlayerDoll/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Setting of Doll**
+Doll's current setting.
+From config or GUI.
+This might be helpful when clarifing the problem i.e. Hostility = true / Gravity: false

 **Screenshots or Videos**
 If applicable, add screenshots or videos to help explain your problem.